ssrpw2/human-ai-translation-dictionary/README.md

 - improved explainability
 - a foundation for responsible collaboration

 This dictionary is a first step toward that shared language.
+The author takes a functional approach and will not continually punctuate statements with "AI is not human"; this is tautologically true.
+Let's move on.

+The aim of this work is to create records of dynamics of thought that multiple AI systems have been observed reporting on.
+These observations are meant to serve as starting points and as an indication that further research is needed.